tanin47/tip/README.md

 [![Download from Mac App Store](./download-button.svg)](https://apps.apple.com/us/app/universal-tip/id1495732622)

 Tip (or its full name, Universal Tip) is a programmable tooltip that can be used with any Mac OS app.
-You can select the text and hit the shortcuts to activate the tooltip with useful info.
+You can select the text and hit the shortcuts to activate a tooltip with useful info.

-"Useful info" is programmed by YOU using your favourite programming language.
+"Useful info" is programmed by you using your favourite programming language.

-For me, who is prone to Repetitive Strain Injury (RSI), Tip helps reduce hand movement and the risk of the injury.
+For me, who is prone to [Repetitive strain injury](https://www.nhs.uk/conditions/repetitive-strain-injury-rsi/) and [Carpal tunnel syndrome](https://www.webmd.com/pain-management/carpal-tunnel/carpal-tunnel-syndrome), Tip reduces hand movement which helps reduce the risk of the injury.

 I'd love for you to try it!